ssciwr/clang-format-wheel/README.md

   - id: clang-format
 ```

+In contrast to many other pre-commit hooks, the versioning of hook matches the versioning of `clang-format`.
+You can choose any released minor version of LLVM >= 10.

 ## Building new releases

 The [clang-format-wheel repository](https://github.com/ssciwr/clang-format-wheel) provides the logic to build and publish binary wheels of the `clang-format` utility.